of

 Safety:

 The software must meet high security standards to ensure the protection of sensitive IP data.
-This includes data encryption, access controls, and regular security checks.
+This includes data encryption, access controls, and regular security audits.
 Role-based access control to ensure data security.

 Scalability: